1EdTech/lets-build-an-extended-transcript/tutorial-1/index.md

 }
 ```

-Note that the degree is the parent of the course.
+Take note that the degree is the parent of the course, declared using an `"isParentOf"` association.

-Next, let's create records:
+Next, let's add records for both of the new entities:

 ```
 {